tomaszs/Hintly/README.md

 If both modifiers are set, local modifiers will be used.

+## How to add multiline rule?

+Set modifiers to "s"

 ## FAQ

+### How to inspire to write my own rules?

+Please read an article about rules for Angular.
+It covers ideas for rules and concept of how to write them: https://medium.com/@tomaszs2/8-visual-studio-code-assistant-rules-for-nasty-angular-bugs-9f186277e0ab

 ### What is the difference between Assistant and SonarLint?